 Creating and delivering value, maintaining Customer Relationships, and generating revenue all incur costs.
 Such costs can be calculated relatively easily after defining Key Resources, Key Activities, and Key Partnerships.
-Some business models, though, are more cost-driven than others.
+Some are more cost-driven than others.
 So-called “no frills” airlines, for instance, have built business models entirely around low cost structures

 The Key Resources Building Block describes the most important assets required to make a business model work Every business model requires Key Resources.
 These resources allow an enterprise to create and offer a Value Proposition, reach markets, maintain relationships with Customer Segments, and earn revenues.

 Different Key Resources are needed depending on the type of business you are building.
 A microchip manufacturer requires capital-intensive production facilities, whereas a microchip designer focuses more on human resources.
 Key resources can be physical, financial, intellectual, or human.
 Key resources can be owned or leased by the company or acquired from key partners.

 The Key Activities Building Block describes the most important things a company must do to make its business model work.
 Every model calls for a number of Key Activities.
 These are the most important actions a company must take to operate successfully.
 Like Key Resources, they are required to create and offer a Value Proposition, reach markets, maintain Customer Relationships, and earn revenues.
 And like Key Resources, Key Activities differ depending on business model type.
 For software maker Microsoft, Key Activities include software development.
 For PC manufacturer Dell, Key Activities include supply chain management.
 For consultancy McKinsey, Key Activities include problem solving.